NOAA-OWP/cfe/README.md

 3. x_Xinanjiang_shape_parameter

 ## Rootzone-based Actual Evapotranspiration (AET)
-The user has the option to turn ON and OFF rootzone-based AET, default option if OFF.
+The user has the option to turn ON and OFF rootzone-based AET, default option is OFF.
 To turn it ON, the following parameters need to be included in the configuration file.
 1. aet_rootzone=true
 2. soil_layer_depths=0.1,0.4,1.0,2.0 (this is just an example)
 3. max_root_zone_layer=2